coxryan/UnifiedPredictiveAlgorithm/development.md

 - Avoid comparing raw numbers when sign conventions differ; **normalize to bookmaker sign first**.
 - Treat `expected_market_spread_book` as a **stabilizer**—don’t overfit to early-release lines.
-- Watch `market_unmatched.csv`; rising counts usually mean alias drift or non-FBS leakage.
+- Watch `market_unmatched`; rising counts usually mean alias drift or non-FBS leakage.
 - In early season, expect lower `Conf` and higher variance; edges should clear higher bars.
 - **Zero** is a valid spread; missing values must remain **NaN**, not `0`, to avoid inflating coverage and skewing MAE.